Anya Zimmerman-Smith, CMC'21, Vice President

-Sam is a sophomore who studies Music and Psychology at Pitzer.
+Sam is a junior who studies Music and Psychology at Pitzer.
 He was born and raised in Long Beach, California.
 Sam is a singer/songwriter, who’s style is heavily influenced by pop, R&B, and net-soul music.
 He aspires to become a performing/recording artist, and is always looking for opportunities to pursue singing in unique ways.
 He specifically chose the After School Specials because they are a fun-loving and talented group that balances work and creativity (mostly), and has lots of chaotic fun.
 Sam also has a strong passion and interest in social justice, psychology, superheroes, and movies.
 A cool/weird fact about Sam is that he can hum and whistle at the same time, and he sang before he spoke.

 Zach Fogel, CMC'22